kaloprojects/KALO-ESP32-Voice-Chat-AI-Friends/README.md

 The included chatbot friends serve as template for your own custom chatbots, coded examples: _ONYX_ (role of a 'good old friend'), _FRED_ (a constantly annoyed guy), _GlaDOS_ (the aggressive egocentric bot), or _VEGGI_ (best friend of vegan and healthy food).
 You could start a virtual conversation e.g. with a human warm up question: _"Hi my friend, tell me, how was your week, any exiting stories?"_. or waking up another friend with a statement like _"Hi FRED, are you online?"_

 **Since June 2025**: Live Information requests _(Real-time web searches)_ supported.
 User defined key word (e.g. _GOOGLE_) toggles LLM to web search models as part of the memorized chat dialog.
-Example: _"will it rain in my region tomorrow?, please ask Google! "_, or _"Please check with GOOGLE, what are the latest projections for the elections tomorrow?"_.
+Example: _"will it rain in my region tomorrow?, please ask Google! "_, or _"Please check with Google, what are the latest projections for the elections tomorrow?"_.
 Mixed model usage of both models supported, allowing follow up requests (e.g. _"Please summarize the search in few sentences, skip any boring details!"_) also to previous web searches.
 Key word GOOGLE works with all AI chatbots/FRIENDS.

 **Architecture**: All is coded in C++ native (no server based components needed, no Node.JS or Python scripts or websockets used), audio recording and transcription are coded natively in C++ for I2S devices (microphone and speaker).
 ESP32 chat device (Wifi connected) can be used stand-alone (no Serial Monitor a/o keyboard a/o connected computer needed).
 Sketch might be also useful for a _Text Chat_ device (no voice recording, no STT, no TTS needed) using a Terminal App (e.g. PuTTY) or the Serial Monitor to enter text requests.

 **Major Update Summaries**: Update _August 2025_ added **multiple custom chatbots/FRIENDS**, LLM AI response **2x faster**, using **Groq server** with multiple **models**.
 Update _June 2025_ added **PSRAM support** (as alternative to SD Card), **ESP32-S3** support and **ElevenLabs STT** for **5-10x faster** SpeechToText transcription.
 Supporting additional hardware **Elato AI ESP32-S3 devices**.
 Update _April 2025_ added Open AI Web Search LLM model added, supporting actual and location related **Live Information capabilities** (Real-time web searches) into chat dialogs.
-User queries with a user defined leading 'keyword' initiate a web search and embed the result in the ongoing chat.
 Update _March 2025_ added hardware support for **Techiesms ESP32 Portable AI Voice Assistant**.

 # Workflow
 Explore the details in the .ino libraries, summary in a nutshell:
-- Recording user Voice with variable length (as long holding a btn), storing as .wav file (with 44 byte header) on SD card or (NEW) in PSRAM
+- Recording user Voice with variable length (as long holding a btn), storing as .wav file (with 44 byte header) in PSRAM or on SD card
 - User can enter LLM AI request also via text in Serial Monitor Input line or COM: Terminal Apps e.g. PuTTY)
 - Sending recorded WAV file to STT (SpeechToText) server, using fast ElevenLabs API (or slower Deepgram)
-- Sending the received transcription text to Open AI or (new) GroqCloud server (with user specified LLM models for CHAT and WEB SEARCH)
+- Sending the received transcription to Open AI or (new) GroqCloud server (with user specified LLM models for CHAT and WEB SEARCH)
-- Receiving AI response, printing in Serial Monitor, answering with a 'human' like (multi-lingual) Open AI voice
+- Receiving AI response, printing in Serial Monitor, speaking with a 'human' like (multi-lingual) Open AI voice
 - RGB led indicating status: GREEN=Ready -> RED=Recording -> CYAN=STT -> BLUE=LLM AI CHAT -> PINK=Open AI WEB -> YELLOW=Audio pending -> PINK=TTS Speaking.
 Short WHITE flashes indicate success, RED flashes indicate keyword detection. _New: double RED flashes on waking up another FRIEND_
 - BUTTON: PRESS & HOLD for recording + _short_ PRESS interrupts TTS/Audio (when speaking) - OR - repeats last answer (when silent)
 - Pressing button again to proceed in loop for ongoing chat.